mikaylathompson/madlibs/README.md

 http://mrt-cs112-0.appspot.com

 3.24.2013: Title page is redone, about/help and template not included.
-Next step is to update "create" and "display" pages
+Next step is to update "create" and "display" pages, if I can ever get both github and google apps working at the same time.